 To my understanding static-threading and loop-static both divide work statically between the threads without taking the heterogeneity of the system into account.
 What is it that causes Loop-static to perform considerably better than static-threading for 4+x configurations (when x>=1).

 TODO Even if the outcome of the scheduling is more or less the same with static threading and loop-static, still their implementation is different.
 Loop-static is implemented in a runtime system that is highly optimized.
-All the generated loop iteration consist of fine grained tasks that can be split among cores in a more fair manner.
+All the generated loop iteration consists of fine grained tasks that can be split among cores in a more fair manner.
 On the other hand, static-threading is implemented using pthreads in the application’s code.
 The resulting parallelization from static threading is more coarse and likely more imbalanced than the loop-static case.

 It is indicated in the discussion that loop-dynamic is more efficient on coarse grained parallel applications than task-based scheduling.
 Why is this the case?